 A typical IRA at a financial services company, on the other hand, gives you access to a broad universe of investment choices.
 Brokers like Fidelity, E*TRADE and Merrill Lynch offer thousands of mutual funds, stocks, bonds, ETFs and even options.

 In all cases, however, you should give special consideration to “target date” or “lifecycle” funds.
 Offered by many different companies, these funds include a package of diversified, low-cost investments.
-Target date funds are designed to be the single holding in your entire retirement portfolio.
+Target-date funds are designed to be the single holding in your retirement portfolio.
 Even better, they automatically adjust their investment mix over time as you age to balance the risk.
 For example, the Fidelity Freedom funds lets you pick when you want to retire and then it manages everything else for you.
-Whether you invest in a 401k or an IRA, these can be great investment options.
+Whether you invest in a 401(k) or an IRA, these can be great investment options.
 Make sure, though, that the fund’s expense ratios (fees) aren’t high.

 What Happens When You Leave Your Employer?